token2/pin_plus_firmware/README.md

 The code is provided "as-is" and without warranty of any kind.
 Users are responsible for ensuring the security and suitability of the code for their specific use case.

+## Future Enhancements and Code Scope
+The actual code running on our devices may include future enhancements, such as additional applets like OpenPGP and increased storage capabilities.
+The code provided in this repository specifically pertains to the PIN+ Release2 series.
+Future developments and updates may not be reflected here.
+If we decide to open-source future releases, they may be hosted in separate repositories.

 ## Contact

 For inquiries related to this project, please reach out via the contact form: [contact us](https://token2.com/contact).